-Member State Legal and administrative compliance assessment Issues experienced by businesses Comments 23(1) of Directive 2008/9/EC, concerning time limits authorities, portal issues, interest administration to provide reasons for rejection.
-Evidence collected from the IVA indicates that the Dutch tax administration does not communicate effectively with claimants.
-In particular, there are instances where they do not send out their decisions, or confirmation of receipt from the Member State of Refund.
+Member State Legal and administrative compliance assessment Issues experienced by businesses Comments Netherlands Non-compliance with Article 23(1) of Directive 2008/9/EC, concerning time limits Communication with tax authorities, portal issues, interest Netherlands is non-compliant with Article 23 (1) of Directive 2008/9/EC as there is no requirement within domestic legislation or published guidance for the Tax Authority to provide reasons for rejection.
+Evidence collected from IVA indicates that the Dutch Tax Authority does not communicate effectively with claimants.
+In particular, there are instances where they do not send out their decisions, or confirmation of receipt of MSREF.
 When decisions are sent, the reasons for rejection are not made clear.
 Furthermore, they do not respond to information requests.
 Lack of effective communication makes the process of submitting an application burdensome for the claimant.
-Additionally, it has been reported that the Dutch tax administration may not pay interest on late refund payments.
-Poland Non-compliance with Article 23(1) of Directive 2008/9/EC, concerning time limits Language barriers, communication with tax administration, payment, portal issues, Poland is non-compliant with Article 23 (1) of Directive 2008/9/EC as there is no requirement within domestic legislation or published guidance for the tax administration to provide reasons for rejection.
+Additionally, it has been reported that the Dutch Tax Authority mays not pay interest on late refund payments.
+Poland Non-compliance with Article 23(1) of Directive 2008/9/EC, concerning time limits Language barriers, communication with tax administration, payment, portal issues, Poland is non-compliant with Article 23 (1) of Directive 2008/9/EC as there is no requirement within domestic legislation or published guidance for the Tax Authority to provide reasons for rejection.
 Furthermore, evidence collected from IVA indicates that businesses experience issues relating to additional information requests.
-For instance, instead of sending all additional information requests together, the Polish tax administration often makes several requests per application over a period of time.
-The deadlines for responding to these requests are within a short timeframe (for example, seven days) and it is often not always possible to meet them.
-The tax administration often makes requests over phone calls instead of sending out official requests in writing.
+For instance, instead of sending all additional information requests together, Polish tax authorities often make several requests per application over a period of time.
+The deadlines for responding to these requests are within a short timeframe (for example, 7 days) and it is often not always possible to meet them.
+The Tax Authority often makes requests over phone calls instead of sending out official requests in writing.
 These issues often result in additional administrative costs to claimants.
-In addition, the IVA also mentioned language related issues.
-The Polish tax administration requires trade register extracts to be translated by a certified translator for each submission.
+In addition, IVA also mentioned language related issues.
+The Polish Tax Authority requires trade register extracts to be translated by a certified translator for each submission.
 For small VAT refund claims, the cost of translation is higher than the refund amount.
 This creates an additional administrative burden, which might dissuade claimants from submitting applications in the first place.
-Furthermore, the evidence gathered from the IVA showed that claims are being rejected by the Polish tax administration on the basis that the VAT registration number has been left off the claimant's invoices.
-Additionally Poland only grants portal access to individuals wishing to make a claim, and not companies/agents, thus barring
+Furthermore, the evidence gathered from the IVA showed that claims are being rejected by the Polish Tax Authority on the basis that the VAT registration number has been left off the claimant's invoices.
+Additionally Poland only grants portal access to individuals wishing to make a claim, and not companies/agents,